f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 This section will go through some of the diagnostic capabilities within the new F5OS layer.
 Inside the tenant the same BIG-IP diagnostic utilities that customers are used to are still available.

-Qkviews
+qkviews
 =======

 rSeries appliances support the ability to generate qkviews to collect and bundle configuration and diagnostic data that can be sent to F5 support or uploaded to iHealth.
 It is important to understand the rSeries architecture when generating qkviews.
-Generating a qkview from the F5OS platform layer will capture OS data, container information and info related to the health of the underlying F5OS layer.
+Generating a qkview from the F5OS platform layer will capture OS data, container information, and info related to the health of the underlying F5OS layer.
 To capture tenant level information, you’ll need to run a qkview inside the TMOS layer of the tenant.
 The following links provide more details:

 https://support.f5.com/csp/article/K76100544